tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/deploy-a-java-application/deploy-a-java-application.md

 ### For **Windows**

 1. Install JDK 8 in your instance.
   Visit the [official Oracle page](https://www.oracle.com/java/technologies/downloads/#java8-windows) to download Java 8.
+Download the x64 installer `jdk-8u<VERSION>-windows-x64.exe`.

   Run the downloaded file and follow the instruction of installer.
 Leave default options, take note of the jdk installation path.